tuva-health/docs/blog/intro-dbt-for-healthcare.md

 ---
 id: intro-dbt-for-healthcare
 title: Intro to dbt for Healthcare
+description: "An implementation-oriented introduction to dbt for healthcare data teams, focused on project structure, warehouse execution, Git workflows, and built-in testing/documentation.
+The post explains why these software engineering patterns materially improve analytics reliability and delivery speed."
+image: /img/talk_about_dbt.png
 authors:
   - name: Aaron Neiderhiser
     title: Co-founder of the Tuva Project